divinejadie/demon-core/README.md

 # demon-core

-Unsafe, radioactive types for fun and profit.
+Unsafe, undocumented, radioactive types for fun and profit.
 Incomplete and likely full of lurking bugs and evils, **use another library for production**.
 This is for fun and learning.

 Provides small vector optimized versions of `String` and `Vec`, named `Str` and `Vector` for your inconvenience.
-Both types offer 23 bytes (on 64-bit architectures, 11 bytes for 32-bit) of stack storage before growing onto the heap seamlessly.
+Both types offer 23 bytes (on 64-bit architectures, 11 bytes for 32-bit) of stack storage before spilling onto the heap.

 `#![no-std]` and zero dependencies.